rachanagoli/BigDataGroup8/README.md

 and eccentricity?
 - Can we predict the composition of an asteroid based on its spectral characteristics and other observable properties

+## DATA UNDERSTANDING:
+### Exploratory Data Analysis
+Exploratory Data Analysis was done through AWS Sagemaker.
+The link for the file is pasted here: